cl-unrc-lab/MaskD/Readme.txt

 This is the source code and binaries distribution of the Masking Distance Tool MaskD.

 Apache Ant is required in order to build the tool.
+The is a .deb package included in this repository.

 Compile: